 How about a Gift Wrapping Service?

-Gift wrapping is time-consuming work, and many people do not get enough time to wrap the gifts they have purchased for their closed ones.
+Gift wrapping is time-consuming work, and many people do not get enough time to wrap the gifts they have purchased for their close ones.
 Some are also not that good at wrapping.
 These people would happily pay to get someone else to do the work.
 So offering a gift-wrapping service can be a great way to raise Christmas funds for your cause.

 Sell Festive Flowers